 If you will provide us with some materials, we can help you make a preliminary determination about the National Register potential of your property.
 The nomination of a property to the National Register is an exacting and sometimes lengthy process, but the Commission staff will be glad to work with you throughout the process.

-Please include a written description of your property (including acreage, outbuildings, other physical features), the history of the property if you know it, a set of digital photographs or color slides showing the exterior and the interior of the property, and a rough sketch of the first-floor plan.
+Please include a written description of your property (including acreage, outbuildings, other physical features), the history of the property if you know it, a set of digital photographs showing the exterior and the interior of the property, and a rough sketch of the first-floor plan.

 Properties are nominated to the National Register by the State Historic Preservation Officer (SHPO).
 Nomination forms (including essays about the appearance and the historic significance of the property, photos, maps, plans, and the like) are usually prepared by expert consulting preservationists.
 The forms are reviewed at the RIHPHC by the staff and are then submitted to the Rhode Island Review Board, which is composed of professionals in the fields of American history, architectural history, architecture, archeology, and other disciplines.